-If Parallel Programming mode has been selected, as described above, then programming of PAE and PAF values can be achieved by using a combination of the LD, WCLK, WEN and Dn input pins.
-Programming PAE and PAF proceeds as follows: LD and WEN must be set LOW.
-For x72, x36 or x18 data on the inputs Dn are written into the Empty Offset Register on the first LOW-to-HIGH transition of WCLK.
-Upon the second LOW-to-HIGH transition of WCLK writes, once again, to the Empty Offset Register.
-The third transition of WCLK writes, once again, to the Empty Offset Register.
-See Figure 3, Programmable Flag Offset Programming Sequence.
+For example, programming PAE and PAF on the IDT72T1895 configured for x18 bus width proceeds as follows: when LD and WEN are set LOW, data on the inputs Dn are written into the LSB of the Empty Offset Register on the first LOW-to-HIGH transition of WCLK.
+Upon the second LOW-to-HIGH transition of WCLK, data are written into the MSB of the Empty Offset Register.
+On the third LOW-to-HIGH transition of WCLK, data are written into the LSB of the Full Offset Register.
+On the fourth LOW-to-HIGH transition of WCLK, data are written into the MSB of the Full Offset Register.
+The fifth LOW-to-HIGH transition of WCLK, data are written, once again to the Empty Offset Register.
+Note that for x9 bus width, one extra Write cycle is required for both the Empty Offset Register and Full Offset Register.
 See Figure 21, Parallel Loading of Programmable Flag Registers, for the timing diagram for this mode.